cosinekitty/astronomy/source/js/README.md

 <a name="ConstellationInfo"></a>

 ## ConstellationInfo
-Reports the constellation that a given celestial point lies within.

 **Kind**: global class
+**Brief**: Reports the constellation that a given celestial point lies within.
 **Properties**

 | Name | Type | Description |